 BACI Analysis

 The BACI analysis was performed in R (R Core Team (2018)), and consisted of calculating reach-pair differences by subtracting the control reach value from the treatment reach value.
-Reach differences were calculated for light, Chla, Ephemeroptera, Plecoptera, Trichoptera, (EPT) index (Wallace, Grubaugh, & Whiles (1996)), total invertebrate density and invertebrate densities by functional feeding group.
+This BACI analysis was conducted for the following metrics: light flux, Chla concentrations on tiles, aggregate density of the three families Ephemeroptera, Plecoptera, Trichoptera, (EPT) (Wallace, Grubaugh, & Whiles (1996)), total invertebrate density and invertebrate densities by functional feeding group.
 A paired t-test with 4 degrees of freedom was then performed for each metric by subtracting the reach difference from the pre-treatment year from the reach difference in the post-treatment year for each stream assuming the difference between the two reach differences should be zero if the treatment had no effect.
+Juga density on tiles was evaluated using a simplified BACI with mean values per reach compared before and after treatment at each of the two sites (W100, and W113 individually).

 Community Analysis